sejungkwak/work-time/README.md

     - View Absence Entitlements

-        - The logged-in employee's annual absence entitlements is displayed in a table with total, taken, planned, pending and unallocated hours.
+        - The logged-in employee's annual absence entitlements are displayed in a table with total, taken, planned, pending and unallocated hours.

             <details>
                 <summary>Absence Entitlements Display Screenshot</summary>